RHUL-CS-Projects/graphfellow/docs/examples/galton-details.md

 that, so it defaults to 0 (immortal).
 Instead the `on_arrival` function explicitly tests for the marble's sixth journey (see `marble_arrives` below).

-For clarity, a couple of contstants:
+For clarity, a couple of constants:

 ```javascript
 const max_cascade_depth = 6;